jimcbell/NFLProject/Readme.md

     - Used to store secret configuration values
 - Azure App Service (Not implemented yet)
     - Used to host the web application

+### If you want to run this locally
+- Create a local database using the dotnet ef core tools
+- I believe it automatically pulls the database name from the context.cs file.
+- Good chance if you just run dotnet ef database update it should apply the migratoin and create a local database with the name Nfl in your local sql (if running windows).
+- If not create a local database named Nfl and try again
+- If that doesn't work create your own migration dotnet ef migrations add "initial-migration" then apply it dotnet ef database update.